1. Never talk with Strangers

 Literally Kislovodsk means acid waters.
 It was a popular resort in the northern Caucasus, famous for its mineral springs.
 The Narzan mineral water is bottled here.
 For Russians with connections "the South" with the Caucasus, the Crimea and the Black Sea was the most prestigious resort.

-After the creation of the Союз советских писателей or the Writers' Union in 1932, writers in the Soviet Union could be rewarded with a путёвка (putyovka) for Kislovodsk.
+After the creation of the Союз советских писателей [Soyuz Sovietskikh Pisateley] or Union of Soviet Writers in 1932, writers in the Soviet Union could be rewarded with a путёвка [putyovka] for Kislovodsk.
 A putyovka is a (doctor's) referral letter which Soviet citizens needed for going to a sanatorium.
 A sojourn in a sanatorium was - and still is in many cases - a combination of a recreational stay at the sea coast with a programme of courses of treatment and physical exercices, prescribed and followed by doctors.

 A long anti-religious poem